 Birding Algonquin Park: Northern Specialties

 In terms of birds, what makes the park special is that you have a mixture of southern hardwood forests and northern deciduous ones.
 This means you get resident northern specialties such as the Boreal Chickadee, Gray Jay and Spruce Grouse that you don’t often get in southern Ontario.
 These 3 species are what I call the birding “trifecta” of Algonquin.
 Every birder and nature photographer you run into will mention one of these species and regale you with stories of the amazing views they had.
-The Black-backed Woodpecker is another northern species you can see in Algonquin Park.
+The Black-backed Woodpecker is another sought-after northern species in the park.

 Springtime and Summer

 During springtime and early summer, the park is a hotspot for both migrating and breeding warblers such as Cape May, Tennessee, Northern Parula and Canada Warblers.
 It’s also good for flycatchers like the Alder, Least, Olive-sided and Yellow-bellied.

 Moose are much easier to see in the springtime as they are often found just on the side of Highway 60 (look for groups of parked cars on the side of the road).

 One warning about visiting the park at this time of year is that the bugs are insane!
 I would highly recommend bug netting and good bug spray as you will be instantly swarmed by black flies and mosquitoes the minute you get out of your car.